 Where these games typically trickled to penalties, Porto intervened.
 Where other teams would have accepted their fate, Porto demanded more.
 Where other coaches shut up shop, Mourinho seized the moment.
 With five minutes remaining, Porto reached out, believed in themselves, and grabbed a slice of history.
 One more raking pass into the box caused panic and Derlei, that archetypal predator, rammed the ball home.

 The whole team collapsed in a heap of joy.
 They had done it.
 Celtic had neither the time nor the energy to respond.
 Valente was dismissed with seconds remaining but Porto held on, carving their name into the record books once more.
 It was a triumph of human hunger and communal discipline.
-It was an achievement deserving of utmost praise.
+It was an achievement deserving of the utmost praise.
 It was just the beginning.

 Asked in the immediate aftermath of the trophy celebration how Porto would fare in the subsequent Champions League campaign, Mourinho was pragmatic.
 “We can do some nice things,” he said.
 “But I don’t think we can win it.
 Only the sharks who can afford to spend 20, 30 or even 40 million euros on one player can do that.”

 José didn’t make a splash in the transfer market that summer.
 Instead, he chose to believe in the spirit and mentality of the squad that went to battle and executed his vision almost like soldiers loyal to a dictator.
-Mourinho spurned an offer to manage PSG and quietly began plotting the next steps for his nascent juggernaut.
+Mourinho spurned an offer to manage Paris Saint-Germain and quietly began plotting the next steps for his nascent juggernaut.